google/xls/docs_src/tools.md

     contextual information to optimize range calculations.
 This can in some circumstances reveal additional optimization opportunities but it can be quite slow.
 Defaults to `false`.
+*   `--optimize_for_best_case_throughput=true|false`: Controls whether to
+    optimize aggressively for best case throughput, even at the cost of area.
+    This will aggressively optimize to create opportunities for improved throughput, but at the cost of constraining the schedule and thus increasing area.
+Defaults to `false`.

 ### Debugging/Experimenting with Optimizations